 Built in 1806 (a fact emblazoned prominently on the exterior), it was constructed on land donated by John Schell, the founder of the nearby village of Schellsburg.
 It stands at 25 feet wide and 30 feet long, with galleries on three sides of the two-story structure.

-Inside and out, the church is a no-frills testament to a time when function took precedent over fancy design on the frontiers of Pennsylvania.
+Inside and out, the church is a no-frills testament to a time when function took precedence over fancy design on the frontiers of Pennsylvania.
 The log and chinking construction is a fine representation of building methods typical of the post-Revolutionary War era.